SAP-archive/cloud-sample-spaceflight-hana/docs/ex3_no_stops_calc_view.md

 1. Now we need to add a projection.
 If it is not already expanded, expand the sidebar menu on the calculation view editor by clicking the `>>` icon.

-    Select the "Projection" tool then click somewhere underneath the "Projection" icon insert a new projection
+    Select the "Projection" tool then click somewhere underneath the "Projection" icon to insert a new projection

     ![Calculation View Name](./img/Ex3_New_Projection.png)